franklinekoh/teams/readme.md

 <p>Go to rootFolder/doc folder for API documentation with a postman collection </p>

-###  As sent in the email, I would have added the following if I had a more hours to give for this project, except during the weekend:
+###  As stated in the email, I would have added the following if I had a more hours to give for this project, except during the weekend:

 - Add frontend form validations for better UX.
 Backend validations exists so that would do for data integrity
 - Implement cache system for faster loading of results during database queries